RTKL Associates: 20th century

-The firm was founded by Archibald C. Rogers in his grandmother’s basement in Annapolis, Maryland.
+The firm was founded by Archibald C. Rogers in his grandmother's basement in Annapolis, Maryland.
 Francis T. Taliaferro joined shortly afterwards.
 In 1949, the pair hired Charles E. Lamb, whose design for the Anne Arundel County Girl Scouts Teepee Lodge gained the firm national attention by winning an award from the American Institute of Architects.

 Rogers and Taliaferro's reputation grew when, in 1954, internationally renowned architect Pietro Belluschi selected the firm as his associate architect for the design of the Church of the Redeemer in Baltimore.
 The project received an AIA Award of Merit and, in 1986, a special 25-Year Award from the AIA's Baltimore Chapter.
 In 1956, Lamb was made a partner in the firm, which changed its name to Rogers, Taliaferro and Lamb.

-The addition of urban design specialist George Kostritsky in 1961 completed the foursome, and the “Rogers, Taliaferro, Kostritsky and Lamb” name was condensed to “RTKL”.
+The addition of urban design specialist George Kostritsky in 1961 completed the foursome, and the "Rogers, Taliaferro, Kostritsky and Lamb" name was condensed to "RTKL".
 In that same year RTKL was commissioned to design the public spaces for the Charles Center, which contributed to Baltimore’s urban renewal movement.
 Largely because of the success of this involvement, the firm was commissioned to develop downtown plans for Cincinnati, Ohio, Hartford, Connecticut, and Charlotte, North Carolina, among other U.S. cities.
 The firm continued to expand in the next decades, opening offices across the company and overseas.
 RTKL also grew through acquisitions.

 21st century

 In 2000, RTKL acquired Dallas-based FDS International, a health practice ranked among the top ten in the country.
 Later RTKL bought the Miami-based Howard Snoweiss Design Group, a design company, with an eye towards expanding its business in Latin America and the Caribbean.

 In 2007, RTKL became a wholly owned subsidiary of Arcadis NV, an international company that delivers consulting, design, engineering, urban planning, architectural and project management services for infrastructure, environment and buildings.

 In August 2010, the firm purchased Beijing-based AHS International, a practice that specialized in healthcare and medical-facility architecture.

-In 2011, Building Design ranked RTKL’s retail sector first in the world, its planning services third, and its urban design services fifth.
+In 2011, Building Design ranked RTKL'a retail sector first in the world, its planning services third, and its urban design services fifth.